microsoft/FluidFramework/.changeset/lucky-goats-find.md

 "@fluidframework/tree": minor
 ---
 ---
-"section": feature
+"section": tree
+highlight: true
 ---

+✨ New!
 Add (alpha) SharedTree branching APIs

 This adds a handful of APIs to allow for creating and coordinating "version-control"-style branches of the SharedTree.
 Use the `getBranch` entry point function to acquire a branch.